-We are open for business online, via phone, and email but the Permit Center in City Hall is open by appointment only.
+We are open for business online, via phone, and email but City Hall is open by appointment only.
 Paper submittals and documentation will not be accepted and must be sent via USPS mail or courier such as UPS/FedEx.

 Please consider using our newly-enhanced online permit submittal options such as the ONLINE PERMIT PORTAL or emailing your application documents, questions, and reports to email@example.com.
 Permits can even be issued using the online portal!
 Please review all permit documentation for accuracy and make note of any permit conditions in your permit documentation.